ambitioninc/django-entity-event/docs/quickstart.rst

     )

-Once this object is stored in the database, this user will no longer recieve this type of notification.
+Once this object is stored in the database, this user will no longer receive this type of notification.

 Once we have ``Medium`` objects set up for the methods of sending notifications, and we have our entities subscribed to sources of